We’re a startup based in Edinburgh, Scotland.

 We develop a world-leading open-air echolocation sensor.

 Our device works by bouncing ultrasonic waves off objects and detecting their relative distances and positions – just like bats do.
 Think of a camera that instead of seeing light, sees sound!

-We use AI to generate detailed depth information of an environment, and return it in a clean, integration-friendly format.
+Our device captures detailed depth information of an environment, and returns it in a clean, integration-friendly format.

 Smart devices shouldn't need invasive cameras to be able to see.
 Our technology guarantees personal privacy.

 We want to make it as easy as possible to integrate our sensor into your products and projects.